-Maybe I should have relaxed a little last week with my lovely 35-year-old-client–300 plus pounds, diagnosed with diabetes a year ago whose blood sugars are better but still not in good control.
+Maybe I should have relaxed a little last week with my lovely 300 plus-pound 35-year-old client who was diagnosed with diabetes a year ago.
+His blood sugars are better but still not in good control.
 He is drinking way less Pepsi than he used to.
-Now,he only has one or two cans a day, sometimes none, while on the job during the day as a building maintenance supervisor.
+Now, he only has one or two cans a day, sometimes none, while on the job during the day as a building maintenance supervisor.
 Should the fact that he is the father of five– the youngest of which was with him during our consult and who was the cutest thing ever–matter?
 Is it just a coincidence that he sees a connection between his blood sugar levels and his soda consumption?

 As always, I look forward to your thoughtful comments and warm hellos.

 In health, Elyn

 I am so glad to introduce the new MyPlate Plate.
 Thanks to those who have submitted their beautiful plate photos.
 Photos and haikus always welcome.